erikfrojdh/urecv/README.md

 Even though the idea of this project is exploratory rather than making production grade software there are a few things in the pipeline.

  * Making thread pinning configurable
- * Potentially add blocking push/pop to the queue
  * Tests, tests, tests...